What Are Recourse Loans and Non-Recourse Loans?

 Recourse financing is preferred by most lenders, and recourse loans are usually used for any transaction that might potentially be risky.
 Since the lender is legally able to seize property beyond the initial underlying asset, it can reduce the perceived risk.

 Non-recourse loans come in two forms.
-The first and less common is balance sheet lending where the loan stays in-house.
+The first and least common is balance sheet lending, where the loan stays in-house.
 These loans are usually used for smaller amounts.
-The second and more commonly accepted non-recourse loan is a long-term permanent commercial real estate loans that are placed on a stabilized and performing asset.
-Not every borrower is able to get a non-recourse loan.
-This is a place where experience and a good track record counts.
-Once an asset is stabilized, a non-recourse loan is an excellent option.
+The second and more commonly accepted is a long-term permanent commercial real estate loan that is placed on a stabilized and performing asset.
+Not every borrower can get a non-recourse loan.
+This is a place where experience and a good track record count.
+Once an asset is stabilized, one of these loan types is an excellent option.

 What Are Carve-Out Provisions/Bad Boy Guarantees?